 From Interstate 40 (in Wilson County) take exit 239.
 Turn east on highway 70, as if you are going to Watertown.
 Go about a mile.
 Then, turn left on Poplar Hill Road.
 Go a few hundred yards.
 The trailhead is on the left.

-Thanks to State Archaeologist Mike Moore, TRC Solutions archaeologist Aaron Deter-Wolf and Park Ranger Thurman Mullins for their assistance in creating this virtual tour.
+Thanks to State Archaeologists Mike Moore and Aaron Deter-Wolf and Park Ranger Thurman Mullins for their assistance in creating this virtual tour.